 Let me introduce you to Mr. Tal Ben-Shahar.

-He is the author and lecturer who taught two of the largest classes in Harvard University’s history, Positive Psychology and The Psychology of Leadership.
-In his remarkable book, “Happier,” Tal Ben Shahar describes how he arrived at a very insightful discovery.
+He's the author and lecturer who taught two of the largest classes in Harvard University’s history, Positive Psychology and The Psychology of Leadership.
+In his remarkable book, Happier, Tal Ben Shahar describes how he arrived at a very insightful discovery.

 The Story of The Four Hamburgers